 A generically understood combination of a kernel and system-level userspace interface, such as Linux or Windows, as opposed to a particular distribution.

 A set of instructions describing modifications to a Kubernetes object.
 Examples include JSON Patch and JSON Merge Patch.

 Pivot is a process for moving the provider components and declared cluster-api resources from a Source Management cluster to a Target Management cluster.

 The pivot process is also used for deleting a management cluster and could also be used during an upgrade of the management cluster.

-Refers to the YAML artifact a provider publishes as part of their releases which is required to use the provider components, it usually contains Custom Resource Definitions (CRDs), Deployments (to run the controller manager), RBAC, etc.
+Refers to the YAML artifact published as part of the release process for providers; it usually includes Custom Resource Definitions (CRDs), Deployments (to run the controller manager), RBAC, etc.

 Unless otherwise specified, this refers to horizontal scaling.

 A control plane node where etcd is colocated with the Kubernetes API server, and is running as a static pod.